Living with a Host Family

 Join their activities and family plans on the weekends: Let your host family to get to know you well.
 The weekends are perfect for eating out, visiting new places, meeting the extended family relatives or just to chat with them!

 Meet the extended family relatives: Meet the uncles, aunts, cousins, family's close friends and other relatives that can be your age.
 Meeting people of your age will help you to socialize and ample your chances to go out and explore more.

 Stay in touch: The best you can do when living with a host family is to tell your whereabouts every time you go out.
 Make sure you tell them where you are going, who you are going with and what time you will return back.
-It is just a security measurement in case of an emergency and to avoid causing any stress to the family.
+It is just a safety measurement in case of an emergency and to avoid causing any stress to the family.